 Service fees referred to in the preceding paragraph may include the following:

 a) Direct salary or wages:

-This includes the actual salary or wages payable to the information service staffs directly involved in providing the services, including project manager, system analyst, program designer, system manager and machinery operator, plus an additional 30% of the above amount for fees related to the staff for official day-off, special day-off, insurance, pension allowance, and so forth.
+This includes the actual salary or wages, which stated in the contract, payable to the professional service staffs directly involved in providing the services, plus an additional 30% of the above amount for fees related to the staff for official day-off, special day-off, insurance, pension allowance, and so forth.

 b) Management fees: